-Clicking this button in the GUI activates Keep sound levels.
-This keeps the currently active audio faders and their levels until deactivated.
+Clicking this button in the GUI retains current sound levels.
+This keeps the currently active audio faders and their levels, until deactivated (press K again).

-All audio fader configurations in story commands are ignored as long as the Keep sound mode is active.
+All audio fader configurations in story commands are ignored as long as Keep Sound mode is active.
 Mosart stops sending any commands to the audio mixer, until deactivated.

-A Note: By default, keyboard shortcut CTRL+K toggles Keep sound mode
+Note: By default, keyboard shortcut CTRL+K toggles Keep Sound mode.

-3.6.3 Manual Fade Sound
+Manual Fade Sound